 The way Pappy calls for his supposedly dead sister.
 "Lily."

-Uncanny Valley: The movie spends its entire running time jumping into and out of the valley, especially with that godforsaken blinking.
-Many of the movie's scenes show absolutely no movement when the characters are on screen.
-Except for the fucking blinking - it's rather unsettling.
+Uncanny Valley: The movie spends its entire running time jumping into and out of the valley, especially with the blinking.
+Many of the movie's scenes show absolutely no movement when the characters are on screen, except for the rather unsettling blinking.
 On top of that are the eyes - they attempt to go for irises rather than just black dots, but they don't actually use any color for them.
-They're black corneas and gray irises, which are just... unnerving.
+They're black corneas and gray irises, which are just unnerving.